Required International Travel, Health, & Security Coverage

 Students Not Working with UMD Study Abroad

 All University of Minnesota students are required to enroll in international health, safety, and security insurance for any international travel for University purposes as per the University’s policy Student Travel and Education Abroad: Health and Safety.
 To fulfill the requirements if you are not participating in a program offered by UMD Study Abroad, you will enroll in the insurance plan as part of the required student international travel registration process.

 Study Abroad Insurance Enrollment

-When our staff enrolls students in international insurance, students will subsequently receive an email allowing them to log in and view the detailed policy, print an insurance card and resources with coverage dates, and access further international health and safety information.
-View our current international travel, health, and security coverage policies for the University of Minnesota.
+When our staff enrolls you in international insurance, you will receive insurance materials via email including information on how to use the insurance and specifics of the policy.
+View our current international health, security, medical, and evacuation coverage policy for the University of Minnesota.